-- 10. Overall, recent reports and the plans of enterprise agencies, highlight that the critical skills needs of employers and the general vision of inclusive economic growth for Scotland involves a shift towards digital, automation, artificial intelligence, the transition to a net zero carbon economy, life sciences, health and social care, early years, construction and technical STEM-D. Our exit from the European Union highlights our need to consider the impact on particular sectors, such as hospitality, health and social care, and rural industries. - 11.
-The industries and key areas that anticipate skills shortages, either pre-existing or COVID-related, include construction; digital tech; food, drink and agriculture; health and social care; and early years.
-It is likely that re-skilling and upskilling programmes may need to prioritise these particular sectors.
-There will be differential impacts across geographies and in society generally from the COVID-19 crisis.
-Local authority areas that are rural or mainly rural have a slightly higher share of jobs in the most exposed sectors; although the number of jobs in the most exposed sectors is highest in Glasgow, Edinburgh and Fife. - 12.
-We also know that the COVID-19 crisis will disproportionately affect young people, women, vulnerable groups, BAME communities, and those in disadvantaged areas and with lower skills.
-Colleges can play an important role in responding to these social impacts and redressing inequalities. - 13.
-To understand the regional and particular dimensions of what might be required to tackle the economic and employment situation, Skills Development Scotland and SFC will work with colleges to undertake demand and provision analysis across economic regions, drawing on enhanced labour market intelligence.
-This should help our collective understanding of the gaps or future pressures in provision arising from the COVID-19 crisis, and help us all to make choices about how best to align our resources and activities to overcome the challenges presented during this crisis. - 14.
-We recognise the challenges facing colleges in AY 2020-21, in terms of the choices to be made, the existing curriculum plans in place, and the need to return balanced budgets.
+- pandemic.
+Local authority areas that are rural or mainly rural have a slightly higher share of jobs in the most exposed sectors; although the number of jobs in the most exposed sectors is highest in Glasgow, Edinburgh and Fife. - 11.
+We also know that the impact of COVID-19 will disproportionately affect young people, women, vulnerable groups, BAME communities, and those in disadvantaged areas and with lower skills.
+Colleges can play an important role in responding to these social impacts and redressing inequalities. - 12.
+To understand the regional and particular dimensions of what might be required to tackle the economic and employment situation, Skills Development Scotland (SDS) and SFC will work with colleges to undertake demand and provision analysis across economic regions, drawing on enhanced labour market intelligence.
+This should help our collective understanding of the gaps or future pressures in provision arising from the pandemic, and help us all to make choices about how best to align our resources and activities to overcome the challenges presented during this time. - 13.
+We recognise the continuing challenges facing colleges in AY 2021-22, in terms of the choices to be made, the existing curriculum plans in place, and the need to return balanced budgets.
 We will continue to work with colleges and our partner agencies to support colleges through this difficult time, to ensure we can all make a difference for Scotland's recovery.